-This is the Trophy Clothing navy reinterpretation of the hook deck jacket, a recognise classic, timeless garment.
+This is the Trophy Clothing navy reinterpretation of the hook deck jacket; a recognised classic, timeless garment.

-These days, certain mainly Japan-based brands are reproducing the USN deck hook..
-The Trophy Clothing version is one of our favorites thanks to its details and extra warmth.
-It is made from a high-quality, corded cotton windproof and waterproof shell and as a intermediate fabric, Trophy Clothing has opted for a high performance Thinsulate® layer.
+These days, certain mainly Japan-based brands are reproducing the USN deck hook.
+The Trophy Clothing version is one of our favourites thanks to its details and extra warmth.
+It is made from a high-quality, corded cotton windproof and waterproof shell and as an intermediate fabric, Trophy Clothing has opted for a high-performance Thinsulate® layer.
 Thinsulate® insulation is warm yet lightweight, powerful yet thin.
 It helps trap body heat while allowing moisture to escape.
 Even wet, it is still quite warm.
-The breathable, ultra-fine microfibers trap warm air more efficiently than larger, generic synthetic fibers.
+The breathable, ultra-fine microfibers trap warm air more efficiently than larger, generic synthetic fibres.

 [Visit our LOOKBOOK and discover a great selection of heritage street-style outfits]